The digital transformation recipe for Tekmovil

 VTEX: What tools are you using to gauge these discrepancies?

 Cristian: We use Google Analytics and the VTEX back office.
 My opinion is that it’s not necessary to have 20 different tools connected to thousands of data if you cannot handle and manage and leverage that information.
 So what we have right now is more than enough.

 VTEX: Where is Tekmovil investing right now as they are looking towards the short term future?

-Cristian: We’re investing in digital, which I think is the most important.
+Cristian: Tekmovil is investing in a continuous digital transformation, which I think is the most important.
 As a matter of fact, in our last so-called town hall, our C-level declared that the future is digital.
 They are aware of that.
 As a company, we are also trying to win more space with our partners in digital, but a brand always wants to be in the physical points.
 As an industry, we represent between 6-10% of the total retail revenue in Mexico, so there is room to grow.
 But while we invest in all these things, the underlying focus remains on digital.

-VTEX: And, looking back, what are the main learnings derived from this first phase of implementation?
+VTEX: And, looking back, what are the main learnings Tekmovil derived from this first phase of digital transformation?

 Cristian: Firstly, I got a confirmation about my previous point that strategy is more important than technology.
 Secondly, clarity and communication across all cross functional areas is needed, cause sometimes you may talk to people who do not know the industry processes or terms and maybe your expectations might not be aligned with what they understood and will deliver.
 Thirdly, I received validation that we are on the right path.
 We are learning everyday based on our mistakes and our opportunity areas.
 We will keep pushing and we will continue to prioritize our consumers.